Low Testosterone: Evaluation and Treatment by Experienced Urology Specialists in NYC

 Testosterone is produced primarily in testes in men.
-Small amount of testosterone is also produced in the adrenal glands.
+A small amount of testosterone is also produced in the adrenal glands.

 What is the Role of Testosterone?

-Testosterone is a very important hormone which affects many functions of the body including metabolism, reproduction, red blood cell maintenance, bone maintenance and muscle mass maintenance.
-Testosterone is considered to be anabolic steroid which means that it stimulates body functions.
+Testosterone is a very important hormone which affects many functions of the body including metabolism, reproduction, red blood cell maintenance, bone maintenance, and muscle mass maintenance.
+Testosterone is considered to be an anabolic steroid which means that it stimulates body functions.